 An interesting theory links the origins of the hexagram to the white lily with six petals.
-In the Zohar, the Deity is revealed in the lily flower, the lily is a sign of satiety, shekinah, femininity, and even the female reproductive organ.
-The image of Lily between the thorns alludes in the Zohar to a sexual act in the womb of the Shekinah from which God will give birth to the blessing.
-In the book 'The Introduction to the Zohar' the lily cup is described as a female pain as a cup of blessing held by five male fingers.
-Interestingly, the lily is seen as a cup, the same vessel that is smashed in the Huppah ceremony in the union between the male and the female.
-The hexagram in the Huppah ceremony constitutes a physical-corporeal, ritualistic, and visual embodiment of this situation.
-For further reference - Avi Elkayim, "Kashoshna between the home: the secret of the rosehip as the image of all the images in the Zohar book," in Kabbalah, Mysticism, and Poetics: The Journey to the End of the Vision, edited by Avi Elkayim, Shlomi Moalem, first edition (Jerusalem: Publishing House Magnes - The Hebrew University, 1976).
+In the Zohar, the Deity is revealed in the lily flower, a sign of satiety, shekinah, femininity, and the female reproductive organ.
+The image of the lily between the thorns in the Zohar alludes to a sexual act in the womb of the shekinah from which God will give birth to the blessing.
+In the book ‘The Introduction to the Zohar’ the lily is described as a female pain as a cup of blessing held by five male fingers.
+Interestingly, the lily is seen as a cup, the same vessel that is smashed in the huppah ceremony uniting the male and the female.
+The hexagram in the huppah ceremony constitutes a physical-corporeal, ritualistic, and visual embodiment of this situation.
+For further reference see Avi Elkayim, “Kashoshna between the home: the secret of the rosehip as the image of all the images in the Zohar book,” in Kabbalah, Mysticism, and Poetics: The Journey to the End of the Vision, edited by Avi Elkayim, Shlomi Moalem, first edition (Jerusalem: Publishing House Magnes - The Hebrew University, 1976).